jx0906/i-can-count/README.md

 Pseudocode
 - outlines the app's logic using plain language.
 It provides a road map to writing the code itself.
 For example, pseudocoding the logic for when a player makes a move, checking if the game has been won, etc., will prove to be helpful when writing the actual code.

+A README.md file with these sections:

+☐ <Your game's title>: A description of your game.
+Background info of the game is a nice touch.

+☐ Screenshot(s): Images of your actual game.

+☐ Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...

+☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

+☐ Next Steps: Planned future enhancements (icebox items).

+Note: Don't underestimate the value of a well crafted README.md.
+The README.md introduces your project to prospective employers and forms their first impression of your work!